rafaeltrrs112/Razzy/README.md

 ## Systems

-Collision detection and bullet generation and movement are all handled using implementations of Ashely ECS's Component Systems classes.
+Collision detection, bullet generation and movement are all handled using implementations of Ashely ECS's Component Systems classes.

 ## Purpose